 The school's specialist languages status and business/enterprise designation indicate breadth of ambition.
 This is not a narrowly academic establishment.
 The specialist languages provision means Latin is offered at GCSE and beyond, and modern language teaching reaches into Year 7.
 Boys studying modern languages access the language labs and benefit from staff who have often taught abroad.
 The business specialism creates a pipeline into enterprise education and entrepreneurial thinking rather than simple commerce-as-subject.

-The 2024 GCSE results tell a story of sustained high achievement.
-The Attainment 8 score of 66.9 sits well above the England average of 45.9, while the Progress 8 measure of +0.34 indicates pupils make above-average progress from their starting points.
+The 2024-25 / 2025 GCSE results tell a story of sustained high achievement.
+The Attainment 8 score is 70.8, while the Progress 8 measure of +0.34 indicates pupils make above-average progress from their starting points.
 These raw numbers mask a genuinely impressive picture when examined through the lens of peer comparison.

-At the top end, 47% achieved grades 9-7 (FindMySchool ranking places the school 466th, 10%ile, top 25% in England).
-Two fifths of all GCSE entries graded 9-7 demonstrates consistency across the curriculum, not concentration in a handful of subjects.
-The EBacc pass rate (grades 5 and above in English, maths, science, languages, and humanities) reached 41%, materially ahead of the England average of 40%, suggesting the school successfully maintains breadth despite specialisms.
+At the top end, 60.7% achieved grades 9-7 (FindMySchool ranking places the school 291st, top 8% in England for GCSE academic outcomes).
+More than three fifths of published GCSE grades at 9-7 demonstrates consistency across the curriculum, not concentration in a handful of subjects.
+The EBacc pass rate (grades 5 and above in English, maths, science, languages, and humanities) reached 52.7%, with an EBacc average point score of 6.5, suggesting the school successfully maintains breadth despite specialisms.

-Locally, Torquay Boys ranks 2nd among selective and non-selective secondaries in the Torbay area (FindMySchool data), making it the clear first choice for many local families seeking selective education.
+Locally, Torquay Boys ranks 2nd among selective and non-selective secondaries in the Torquay area (FindMySchool data), making it a leading choice for many local families seeking selective education.

-The sixth form, which admits girls as well as boys, performed at an exceptional level in 2024.
-73% achieved grades A*-B, with 16% securing A* alone.
-This places the school 315th for A-level outcomes (FindMySchool ranking, 12%ile, top 25% in England).
+The sixth form, which admits girls as well as boys, performed at a strong level in 2025.
+70% achieved grades A*-B, with 10% securing A* alone across 428 A-level entries.
+This places the school 357th for A-level academic outcomes (FindMySchool ranking, top 15% in England).
 The range of 22 A-level subjects offered, delivered in partnership with neighbouring Torquay Girls' Grammar School where subject overlap occurs, creates genuine choice.
 Mathematics features at the top of uptake (as in England), but the school also achieves notable success in classical languages, sciences, humanities, and the arts.

 Boys may elect A-level or International Baccalaureate at sixth form entry, a choice that signals confidence in university-entrance standards under both curricula.
 The school's stated commitment to preparing students for "a changing world with confidence and humility" translates into an academic offer that balances traditional disciplines with contemporary relevance.